Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Organizations that once operated in silos suddenly had a centralized view of operations.
 They could track shipments, monitor delays, and identify inefficiencies across their networks.
 Visibility brought alignment, and alignment brought a degree of control.

-But over time, a fundamental gap became clear: Visibility did not translate into speed.
+But over time, a fundamental gap became clear: visibility did not translate into speed.
 In logistics, speed of action matters more than clarity of insight.
 A traditional control tower can tell you a shipment is going to be late.
 It can even highlight why.
 But it cannot reroute that shipment, dynamically reassign capacity, or rebalance a network in real time.
 That responsibility still sits with human operators—often scrambling across spreadsheets, phone calls, and fragmented systems.

 The Reality of Modern Supply Chains: Too Fast, Too Complex